-This section of an RFP is used by the Buyer to communicate the minimum requirements for all Bidders and to indicate additional desired elements or recommended requirements.
-As described in subsection 2.4.2, the Bidder's Technical Specification will detail how their bid meets or exceeds the Buyer's required specifications and will provide specific information about the particular system being offered.
-The ESIC Technical Specification Template [5] is a publicly available document and can be downloaded at epri.com/esic.
+The Buyer's Technical Specification in an RFP is used by the Buyer to communicate the minimum requirements for all Bidders and to indicate additional desired elements or recommended requirements.
+As described in subsection 2.4.2, the Bidder's Technical Specification will detail how their bid meets, exceeds, or is exempt from the Buyer's required specifications and will provide specific information about the particular system being offered.
+The ESIC Technical Specification Template [2] is a publicly available document and can be downloaded at epri.com/esic.
 A sample specification table developed in that template appears in Figure 2-1.

-В C D E F G Н 1 ESS Performance Items Parameters Definitions Units Buyer Requirement Buyer Designation Supplier Provided Values Reference to Manual PES1 Rated Active Continuous Discharge Power The maximum steady state power at which the ESS can continuously discharge for the energy storage component's entire specified SOC range. kW 500 Contract Requirement 3.1.4 PES2 Rated Active Continuous Charge Power The maximum steady state power at which the ESS can continuously accept for the energy storage component's entire specified SOC range. kW 500 Response Required 3.1.4 PES3 Rated Reactive Power The maximum continuous reactive power (Active Power = 0) that the ESS can provide before overheating. kvar Supplier to Specify Response Required 3.1.4 PES4 Rated Apparent Power The maximum continuous active or reactive power (leading and lagging) that the ESS can provide without exceeding maximum operating temperature. kVA 600 (preferred) Response Required 3.1.4 PES5 Available Discharge Energy - BOL Specify the accessible energy that can be provided by the ESS when discharging at rated power at the BOL. kWh 2000 Contract Requirement 3.1.2 PES6 Available Discharge Energy - EOL Specify the accessible energy that can be provided by the ESS when discharging at rated power at the EOL. kWh Supplier to Specify Response Required 3.1.2 PES7 Recommended Discharge Energy - BOL The quantity of manufacturer-defined usable energy at BOL to maximize life of the asset when subjected to daily or more frequent cycling. kWh Supplier to Specify Response Required PES8 Recommended Discharge Energy - EOL The quantity of manufacturer-defined usable energy at EOL to maximize life of the asset when subjected to daily or more frequent cycling. kWh Supplier to Specify Response Required PES9 Rated AC Current The maximum AC current that the ESS can provide into the grid continuously and can be charged by the grid continuously without exceeding the maximum operating temperature.
-Amps Supplier to Specify Response Required PES10 System Power Factor Range Specify leading and lagging power factor range. - Supplier to Specify Response Required 3.1.4 DES11 Output Voltage Range 1 - About & Help 2 - Information The range of AC grid voltage under which the ESS will operate in accordance with the ESS specifications nal Summary 3 - Performance - Facility 4 - Performance - ESS 5 - Installation 6 - Interconnection 7 - BOS 8 - Controls 9-Mech Ontional viron (+) 🗄  L
+В C D E F G Н 1 ESS Parformance Items Parameters Definitions Units Buyer Requirement Buyer Designation Supplier Provided Values Reference to Tes Manual PES1 Rated Active Continuous Discharge Power The maximum steady state power at which the ESS can continuously discharge for the energy storage component's entire specified SOC range. kW 500 Contract Requirement 3.1.4 PES2 Rated Active Continuous Charge Power The maximum steady state power at which the ESS can continuously accept for the energy storage component's entire specified SOC range. kW 500 Response Required 3.1.4 PES3 Rated Reactive Power The maximum continuous reactive power (Active Power = 0) that the ESS can provide before overheating. kvar Supplier to Specify Response Required 3.1.4 PES4 Rated Apparent Power The maximum continuous active or reactive power (leading and lagging) that the ESS can provide without exceeding maximum operating temperature. kVA 600 (preferred) Response Required 3.1.4 PES5 Available Discharge Energy - BOL Specify the accessible energy that can be provided by the ESS when discharging at rated power at the BOL. kWh 2000 Contract Requirement 3.1.2 PES6 Available Discharge Energy - EOL Specify the accessible energy that can be provided by the ESS when discharging at rated power at the EOL. kWh Supplier to Specify Response Required 3.1.2 PES7 Recommended Discharge Energy - BOL The quantity of manufacturer-defined usable energy at BOL to maximize life of the asset when subjected to daily or more frequent cycling. kWh Supplier to Specify Response Required PES8 Recommended Discharge Energy - EOL The quantity of manufacturer-defined usable energy at EOL to maximize life of the asset when subjected to daily or more frequent cycling. kWh Supplier to Specify Response Required PES9 Rated AC Current The maximum AC current that the ESS can provide into the grid continuously and can be charged by the grid continuously without exceeding the maximum operating temperature.
+Amps Supplier to Specify Response Required PES10 System Power Factor Range Specify leading and lagging power factor range. - Supplier to Specify Response Required 3.1.4 DES11 Output Voltare Range The range of AC grid voltage under which the ESS will operate in accordance with the ESS specifications Vac Ontional

-Figure 2-1

-Example of a technical specification table
+Figure 2-1 Example of a technical specification table

-2.3.5 Communication and Control Integration Specification
+2.3.5 Interoperability and Cyber Security Specification